EvanSidrow/VIPR/README.md

 All experiments are set to run for 10,000 iterations, but it is straightforward to increase the number of iterations by changing the command line arguments below.

+After running BEAST, we plotted histograms of pair-wise coalescent times across sampled trees for all datasets.
+The `supmat/hists` directory contains .zip files of all such histograms.

 ## Running primary experiments

 ### BEAST